 Electric Rate Study - SB 1062 by Sen. Stargel (R) and HB 777 by Lake Ray (R) would require a study that compares electric utility rates and assess each utility's expenses for each rate class.
 For reporting purposes, these rates and expenses will be averaged by type of utility.
 The report also would identify the taxes, fees, franchise expenses or other major expenses that are part of the net cost of power generation.
 In addition, the report would compare Florida's electric rates (and possibly fees and taxes) to rates in other states.
-HB 777 passed out of its first committee.
-During the committee meeting, Rep. Ray stated he is more interested in the taxes and fees added to electric rates and not as interested in comparing the actual rates between utilities.
-Further, Rep. Ray is considering amending the bill to this effect.
+HB 777 passed out of its second committee but appears to have stalled.

 Affordable Housing - SB 1520 by Sen. Soto (D) and HB 1043 by Rep. Eagle (R) would amend the Housing Authorities Law to allow a housing authority to install renewable energy devices/systems in low income housing projects solely to "reduce utility costs" to its tenants.
 Currently, a housing authority can install utility facilities for the sole purpose of receiving utility services from an electric utility to distribute those utility services to its tenants (similar to how an RV park provides service to its individual spaces).
 The new language appears to allow the housing authority to generate renewable energy and provide it to its tenants as long as it reduces the tenant's utility costs.
 This provision is troubling and the obligation to reduce utility costs may be illusory since the costs associated with the renewable device may not have to be included on the tenant's bill.
-HB 1043 was amended to remove the onerous language and passed out of its first committee.
+HB 1043 was amended to remove the onerous language and is ready for the House floor.
+SB 1520 passed out of its first committee and still contains the renewable language.

 Contaminated Sites - SB 1302 by Sen. Evers (R) and HB 841 by Rep. Drake (R) would require DEP to include protocols for the use of long-term natural attenuation where site conditions warrant.
 "Long-term natural attenuation" means natural attenuation approved by DEP as a site rehabilitation program task for a period of more than 5 years instead of expensive active remediation.
 A site rehabilitation program must consider the interactive effects of contaminants as one clean up criterion.
 The bill would change how cleanup target levels are applied when surface waters are exposed to contaminated groundwater.
 If alternative cleanup target levels are used, institutional controls are not required in certain circumstances.
-HB 841 passed out of its last committee.
+SB 1302 passed out of its first committee and HB 841 is ready for the House floor.

 Facilities in Rights-of-way and Platted Utility Easements - SB 896 by Sen. Brandes (R) and HB 391 by Rep. Ingram (R) would require others to pay to relocate our facilities when they are located in a platted utility easement (addresses the LCEC case).
 It also would clarify that when our facilities are in a right-of-way the utility will be reimbursed for relocation expenses unless the situation falls into one of the enumerated exceptions.
-HB 391 passed out of its second committee and HB 896 passed out of its first committee.
+SB 896 was amended to address several concerns of the railroad companies.
+The amendment language alleviates the railroads' concern that the language requiring payment to a utility for relocating costs would circumvent or impair agreements between utilities and the railroads regarding their private rights-of-way.
+In addition, the amendment language fixes the railroads' concern that a utility could install facilities within any platted easement, even if they are not authorized to do so.
+The same amendment is expected to be added to HB 391 at its next stop.
+HB 391 and SB 896 passed out of their second committee.